Kaos599/IMDB-to-Lettexboxd-Scheduler/README.md

 ## Disclaimer

 This script is provided as-is.
 It depends on the structure of IMDb and Letterboxd, which may change, affecting compatibility.
-Use it at your own risk.
+Use it at your own risk!.